A Guest Post by: Dr. David Jockers – Why is Pork Bad for You?

 The healthiest way to minimize the parasitic load of pork is to cook the meat at extremely high temperatures.
 Unfortunately this cooking method creates free radicals which is a major trigger for the development of chronic disease Therefore there is no healthy way to cook or consume pork, which gives us another reason why pork is bad for you.

-Why is Pork Bad for You – Was God Giving Us a Health Warning?
+Was God Giving Us a Health Warning?

 The Biblical books of Leviticus, Numbers and Deuteronomy focus on health principles intended to minimize sickness and infections.
 This logic is very easy to understand because infection was one of the greatest health threats in the pre-medical world to tribes and cities.